anexlab/structgentor/README.md

 ## Introduction

-**Structgentor** is a powerful and flexible CLI tool designed to automate the creation and management of project folder structures.
+**Structlab** is a powerful and flexible CLI tool designed to automate the creation and management of project folder structures.
 It simplifies the process of setting up standardized directory layouts, ensuring consistency across multiple projects.
 The generated structure follows a modular design, separating CLI commands, core logic, and utility functions for maintainability and scalability.
 It is based on `layout.txt`, allowing users to define custom folder structures effortlessly.

-With Structgentor, you can:
+With structlab, you can:

 - Automatically generate project structures from predefined templates.
 - Capture and save the structure of an existing project.
 - Maintain organization and efficiency in project development.

-Whether you're working on software development, research, or documentation projects, Structgentor provides a streamlined way to structure your files and directories.
+Whether you're working on software development, research, or documentation projects, structlab provides a streamlined way to structure your files and directories.

 ## Features